Sprukulis/100-Days/Log.md

 Thoughts: Seems that splitting up the learning in smaler chunks will be more productive as after 40 min the brain starts to loose focus.

+Day 4: October 4, 2017

+Today's Progress: Did spend only 30 min in Treehouse.

+Thoughts: Only managed to get home late so my brain couldnt keep up the full 1 h :(.